Retail accounting software guide for Canadian retailers

 Feature-rich software only delivers value when you and your team can use it effectively.
 Look for:

-- use an intuitive, modern interface
+- An intuitive, modern interface

-- access a mobile app for on-the-go use
+- A mobile app for on-the-go use

-- get quality customer support and training resources
+- Quality customer support and training resources

-- view clean, scannable dashboards and reports
+- Clean, scannable dashboards and reports

 5. Review pricing and value